webquiza/soundbreak/research-planning-log.md

 - 6:15: Start moving Research & Planning Log to seperate file and work on README copy.

 * 7:15: Stop clean up work from above.

+#### Friday, 03/11

+- 6:20: Start working on CSS styling with bootstrap.